-Enclosed are revised procedures for Article 9J -- Property Held In Trust.
+Enclosed are revised procedures for Article 9 J-- Property Held in Trust.

-Procedures Revision

-Description

-This section provides information on how trusts and annuities are treated and valued in determining eligibility for Medi-Cal.
+Procedures Revision: Description : Article 9J This section provides revisions on the information on how trusts and annuities are treated and valued in determining eligibility for Medi-Cal.
 This revision is meant to replace the existing Article 9J in full.

-Filing Instructions
+Filing Instructions:

-Remove Pages Insert Pages
+Remove Pages:

-Article 9 Table of Contents Article 9 Table of Contents

-Pages TC-1 and TC-2
+Article 9 Table of Contents Pages TC-1 and TC-2